 2026 Public Good Celebration

-Join us for the 4th annual Public Good Celebration on May 13th!
+Thank you for joining us for the 4th annual Public Good Celebration on May 13th!

 The Public Good Celebration is an annual event hosted by the Office for Public Good Strategy & Research that celebrates university and community partners whose collaborative work advances the public good.

-The 2026 celebration will feature:
+The 2026 celebration featured:

 • Tell Your Public Good Story Workshops

-Faculty & Staff Workshops 9 AM-10:15 AM
+Faculty & Staff Workshops

 Academic Rigor with Journalistic Flair: Writing for The Conversation